Synchronizing checkpoints to object store

 Triggering a checkpoint sync

-A sync operation can be trigged by making a POST
+A sync operation can be trigged by making a POST request to:

 curl -X POST http://localhost/v0/pipelines/{PIPELINE_NAME}/checkpoint/sync